 If you don’t know the difference between a credit union and a bank, you’re not alone.
-Many use the terms interchangeably or just use whichever one is closer and more convenient, without realizing how they operate.
+Many consumers use the terms interchangeably or just use whichever one is closer and more convenient, without realizing how they operate.

 When you’re looking for the best place to keep your money or take out a loan, it’s important to have all the information available to you.
-Keep reading to find out the difference between credit unions and banks and which one is best for you.
+Knowing the difference between credit unions vs. banks is the first step.

 Credit Unions vs Banks Basics